MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Meetings.md

 Meeting hours do not include any time outside your working hours, as you’ve defined working hours in your [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).
 After-hours meeting time shows up in your after-hours stats.

 The following meeting types are also excluded from Meeting hours:
-* Meetings with no other participants than yourself, such as when you block time in your calendar or set reminders.
+* Meetings with no other participants than yourself, for example when you block time in your calendar or set reminders.
 * All-day meetings.
 * Meetings that are marked as Private.